nelsonfigueroa/nelson.cloud/content/posts/2026-08-03-how-to-tell-what-kind-of-pulumi-access-token-you-have.md

 However, you can use the Pulumi CLI or API to get some useful information.

 {{< admonition type="info" title="tl;dr" >}}
+*(Note that these commands will update the token's last-used timestamp.)*

 Run `pulumi whoami` with the token using the `PULUMI_ACCESS_TOKEN` environment variable.
 A personal token returns a human username.
 Organization or team tokens return a service account:

 ```shell